dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ## An Overview

-At first a virtual memory manager might not seem like necessary when we have paging, but the VMM serves as an abstraction on top of paging (or whatever memory management hardware your platform has), as well as abstracting away other things like memory mapping files or even devices.
+At first a virtual memory manager might not seem like necessary when we have paging, but the VMM serves as an abstraction on top of paging (or whatever memory management hardware our platform has), as well as abstracting away other things like memory mapping files or even devices.

 As mentioned before, a simple kernel only requires a simple VMM which may end up being a glorified page-table manager.
-However as your kernel grows more complex, so will your VMM.
+However as our kernel grows more complex, so will the VMM.

 ### Virtual Memory